 Members of the Activity List

 An activity is a potential cost.
-It can be one of three types.
+It has one of three types: Activity/Item/Fixed Charge.

 Members of the Charge Code List